Jacob Dudman: Doctor Who

+Dudman has voiced the roles of the Tenth, Eleventh and Twelfth Doctors as part of the Doctor Who audio drama range for Big Finish Productions.
+He has voiced many other roles for different Big Finish titles, including the Doctor Who main range.
+In 2020, Dudman narrated the short film Farewell, Sarah Jane written by Russell T Davies, which was aired on the anniversary of Elisabeth Sladen's death.
+He quit being the Eleventh Doctor and the Twelfth Doctor in December 2023 and came back as the Twelfth Doctor for a final boxset as the character, which released in March 2024.

 Acting

 In 2018, Dudman was cast as Dev in The A List, a BBC iPlayer original series.
 Later in the year, Dudman played a role in the third season of Medici as Giulio de Medici, released in December 2019.
 In 2019, Dudman joined the cast of The Stranger (based on a Harlan Coben novel) and Fate: The Winx Saga (based on the Italian Nickelodeon cartoon Winx Club).